April 21, 2014 by Kevin Kennedy

 In a previous post, I wrote how website credibility, or creating credibility with your website, should be a small business’ number one objective.
 In my post, titled Credibility is Paramount for Small Business Websites, I suggested that creating credibility for your organization should be a significant part of your website strategy, possibly even more so than site visibility (via search engine rankings) - although both strategies should be connected.
 The basic reason for this is that credibility can dramatically impact not only your online conversions, but offline conversions as well, which can lead to greater sales and enhanced brand perception.

 So if credibility is so important, what can you do to positively impact your organization’s credibility on your small business website?
 The truth is I have no idea.
 OK, I do have some idea, but as each business is different, so too will each plan be to create credibility for your organization.
 And, as I don’t know your organization like you do, I also can’t create a credibility plan that will completely fit your business – at least not until I learn more about your organization and your dealings.
 So, as you read through the rest of this article, use it as a starting point for your own organization’s credibility plan or something to get your creative juices flowing.
-With that said, here are three (3) main components to creating credibility on your home page and throughout your entire website.

 As I mentioned in my previous article, your website is the new yellow pages for your business – it’s the first place any prospect will go when they want to learn more about your organization and what you do.
 With that said, you don’t want them arriving to your homepage and immediately having a poor experience (and opinion of your company).
 That’s what will happen if your site is old, outdated or poorly designed – even if you have good content within your site.